slobworks/nightshade/README.md

 - Emphasis on implementation simplicity (added regulator aside) for reduced part count and effort needed to assemble the board
 - Silkscreen decorations drawn by me

 The Killer Tomato variant was basically intended as a mild satire of what the 'ideal' Cirrus ISA VGA card should be, but then it kind of spiralled out of control and became an actually viable product of its own.
-And it's scalable: if you don't want specific functionality (such as the second megabyte, serial EEPROM or Vesa Feature Connector), then simply don't fit them.
+And it's scalable: if you don't want specific functionality (such as the second megabyte, serial EEPROM or VESA Feature Connector), then simply don't fit them.

 Made in KiCAD 9.x.
 Also includes gerber files so you can try it out for yourself.